 4. Mensen (Taiwanese Oyster Noodle Soup)

-Another classic Taiwanese street food available in Yokohama Chinatown, mensen is a Taiwanese oyster noodle soup made with oysters and misua (vermicelli noodles), and sometimes pork intestine.
+Another classic Taiwanese street food of Yokohama Chinatown, mensen is a Taiwanese oyster noodle soup made with oysters and misua (vermicelli noodles), and sometimes pork intestine.

 Super warming and comforting, Taiwanese mensen is perfect for a chilly day or evening.
 The thin, slippery noodles are addictingly slurpable, and the broth is thick and smooth with a slight seafood-y brininess.
 The cilantro garnish adds a bit of brightness (but if your palate puckers at the mention of the divisive herb, you can ask them to omit it when you order).

 Still have room for dessert?
-If not, go ahead and work up an appetite by taking a walk around the block and checking out some Chinese souvenirs, because you won’t want to miss out on Yokohama Chinatown’s desserts!
+If not, go ahead and work up an appetite by taking a walk around the block and checking out some Chinese souvenirs, because you won’t want to miss out on these next Yokohama Chinatown street foods: dessert edition.

 5. Egg Tart

 If you come to Yokohama Chinatown, a Hong Kong style egg tart is a must-try!
 The egg filling is smooth and custardy, and very subtly sweet.
-Even if you don’t have a sweet tooth, you can definitely enjoy this as a dessert after you’ve eaten your fill of street food.
+Even if you don’t have a sweet tooth, you can definitely enjoy an egg tart as a dessert after you’ve eaten your fill of street food.

 The exterior is crispy and flaky, the dough perfectly laminated with those lovely layers that shatter when you take a bite.
 Somehow the puff pastry doesn’t feel oily or greasy, but very light and airy.
 It’s the perfect bite.